 Eczema causes patches of dry, inflamed skin.
-On skin of color, these patches may appear darker than the surrounding area, or have a grey, purple, pink or red hue.
+On darker skin tones, eczema may appear darker than the surrounding area, or have a grey, purple, pink or red hue.

 Eczema is a common condition and can appear anywhere on the body.
 It can cause swelling, dryness, and skin discoloration.
 This skin discoloration will appear differently on different skin tones.

 This article covers what eczema looks like on skin of color, as well as how to diagnose and treat it.

 Eczema is an umbrella term that describes several common skin conditions.

 All forms of eczema can cause skin inflammation, dryness, and itchiness.
 People may have more than one type of eczema simultaneously.

 Eczema tends to follow a relapsing-remitting pattern.
 This means that people can have periods where they experience no symptoms, followed by periods where the symptoms flare up.

 Globally, atopic dermatitis is most common in Africa and Oceania.

 In the United States, the prevalence of atopic dermatitis is